 Thorpe Park, Leeds is an award-winning, mixed-use business park located off the M1 in East Leeds which is home to over 1m sq ft of high-quality office space, and a working population of 5,500 people employed by more than 100 local, national and international businesses.

-A further 1 million sq ft of developable space and 300 homes are planned for development, creating one of the largest and most diverse out of town business locations in the UK.
+A further 1m sq ft of developable space and 300 homes are planned for development, creating one of the largest and most diverse out of town business locations in the UK.
 The Park’s 300 acres will comprise an unrivalled mix of business and supporting amenity uses, including 150 acres of parkland public realm in a well-connected strategic location.